 The Corporation's headquarters are located at 2172 de la Province Street, Longueuil, Québec, J4G 1R7.
-As of March 31, 2014, D-BOX had 71 employees compared to 67 on March 31, 2013.
+As at March 31, 2015, D-BOX had 86 employees compared to 71 on March 31, 2014.

 GENERAL DEVELOPMENT OF THE BUSINESS

 As a result of agreements entered into with leaders in both the entertainment and industrial markets, the Corporation's motion technology is emerging as the standard that is recognized around the world by all key players.